-With his experience identifying and countering corruption in law enforcement and prosecuting fraud, corruption, waste and abuse, in 2017 Raoul was retained to prosecute sexual assault and abuse cases by the law firm which represented one third of survivors in the nationally-recognized Larry Nassar sex abuse litigation and which recovered five hundred million dollars in a settlement with Michigan State University in 2018.
+With experience identifying and countering corruption in law enforcement, and prosecuting fraud, corruption, waste and abuse, Raoul was retained to prosecute sexual assault cases by a law firm which represented one third of the survivors in the nationally-publicized Larry Nassar sexual assault litigation, where he assisted with recovering a five hundred million dollar settlement from Michigan State University in 2018.

 Raoul is a government whistleblower himself.